Nimbus1939/Check_MK_Speedtest_Agent/README.md

 # Existing problems and improvements
 Get the inverted logic for Check_MK to work, so that a higher (speed) value is better. <br>
-Move thresholds values to a variable instead of directly in the script.<br>
+Move threshold values to a variable instead of directly in the script.<br>